electron/electron/docs/api/browser-window.md

 The `BrowserWindow` object emits the following events:

-+**Note** Some events are only available on specific operating systems and are labeled as such.
+**Note** Some events are only available on specific operating systems and are labeled as such.

 ### Event: 'page-title-updated'